A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • Transparency breeds trust: Share not only ambitions, but real challenges and how you’ll solve them.
 This transforms backers into advocates, not just donors.

 • Set realistic targets: Big campaigns fail if the initial momentum is absent.
-Seed early pledges to reach 30–40% of your goal quickly, visible traction attracts more backers.
+Seed early pledges to reach 30% to 40% of your goal fast, visible traction pulls in more backers.

 • Choose perks wisely (if non-equity): Early bird pricing, exclusive access, or personalized thank yous work well in the B2C mobility sphere.

-• Follow legal and platform guidelines: Especially for equity crowdfunding, understand local securities law and compliance (consult legal experts as platforms don’t always cover all risks).
+• Follow legal and platform guidelines: Especially for equity crowdfunding, learn the local securities law and compliance rules.
+Platforms do not always cover every risk, so engage your own legal counsel.

 Pitfalls to Avoid